Rwb3n/marlin-os/codebase_log.md

 *   `[2023-12-04 13:00:00] Completed implementation and detailed annotation of custom Tailwind animation plugin and all related animation code (Tailwind config, CSS, JS).
 Next actionable group: Implement dual theme system.`
 *   `[2023-12-04 13:45:00] Dual theme system implementation completed, including toggle, color variables, theme-specific animation handling, persistence, and accessibility.
 Visual validation deferred until first pages are ready.`
 *   `[2025-03-26 18:00:00] All reference files, including styles.css, have been labeled as REFERENCE ONLY and not part of production files in all documentation.
 User has accepted these changes.
 State updated to Step2_ProjectStructure.`
+*   `[2025-03-26 18:10:00] Build pipeline and npm scripts fully documented in migration_index.md.
+Pipeline is ready for test builds and further modularization.`
+*   `[2025-03-26 18:20:00] Complete folder structure and legacy CSS mapping documented in migration_index.md.
+Step 2 fully documented.
+Next actionable step: Step 3 UI Component System migration.`
+*   `[2025-03-26 18:30:00] Tooltip and Accordion components implemented in style guide and documented in migration_index.md.
+Migration traceability updated to 'In Progress'.`
+*   `[2025-03-26 18:30:00] Began implementation of Tabs Component in style guide.
+Plan and checklist updated to mark Tabs Component as IN PROGRESS.`
+*   `[2025-03-26 18:50:00] Card/Feature List Variants demo implementation started in style guide.
+Tabs Component marked as complete in plan checklist.`